Eligibility & Application

 Q: Why should I join Open Path?
 Why not just offer low-fee sessions on my own?

 It’s true: most of us already offer lower fees to certain clients.
 However, when we offer lower fees to clients we are acting as lone altruistic individuals.
 By becoming an Open Path Member Clinician you put your altruism to work, becoming part of a nationwide movement of clinicians dedicated to ending economic disparity in the mental health field.
-Also, it’s our intent to make Open Path a place of support for clinicians offering low-fee therapy: in addition to your profile page bringing increased traffic to your website, we offer discounts on CEUs, a chance to be spotlighted on our interview page, and other benefits listed here.
+Also, it’s our intent to make Open Path a place of support for clinicians offering low-fee therapy: in addition to your profile page bringing increased traffic to your website, we offer discounts on CEUs, and other benefits listed here.

 Q: How do I apply to be an Open Path Member therapist?

 Q: What qualifications do I need to apply?

 You must be a licensed or provisionally licensed (Pre-Licensed/License Eligible) mental health clinician with a graduate degree in psychotherapy, counseling, or a related field from an accredited institution.
-We also welcome unlicensed professionals practicing in jurisdictions where it is legal to practice counseling and psychotherapy without a license.
 You must also pass our peer-reviewed online application process.
-Finally, we require all of our member clinicians to show proof of liability insurance.

 Q: Can therapists in Canada join Open Path?